-The programme curriculum will be delivered by the Newcastle University and all but 3 modules will be taught in the teaching and laboratory facilities at the main Newcastle University campus in the city centre and at the University's Nafferton experimental farm.
+The programme curriculum will be delivered by the Newcastle University and all but 3 modules will be taught exclusively in the teaching and laboratory facilities at the main Newcastle University campus in the city centre and at the University's Nafferton experimental farm.

-However, students will be able to study for 2 months (January and February) at the beginning of semester 2 in Crete, Greece where 3 modules on Mediterranean crop production systems will be offered.
-This will enabling students to gain expertise in both Northern and Southern European Ecological Farming systems within a one year MSc course
+However, students will be able to study for a period during semester 2 in Crete, Greece where components of 3 modules on Mediterranean crop production systems will be offered.
+This will enable students to gain expertise in both Northern and Southern European Ecological and Sustainable Farming systems within a one year MSc course.

-Major support for the delivery of 3 modules (ACE8072, ACE8070, ACE8071) focused on Mediterranean crop production systems (which will be delivered at the beginning of semester 2 (January and February) in Crete will be provided by staff from the National Agricultural Research Foundation of Greece (NAGREF).
+Major support for the delivery of 3 modules (ACE8070, ACE8071, ACE8072) focused on Mediterranean crop production systems delivered in semester 2 will be provided by staff from the National Agricultural Research Foundation of Greece (NAGREF) in Crete.